1,000+ Opportunities

 Carvel State Office Building State Arts Council Intranet Built by the Government Information Center ©MMXXVI Delaware. gov

-Based on current listing details, eligibility includes: Established municipal/county/state government units or Delaware-based 501(c)(3) or 501(c)(4) nonprofits committed to arts learning for adults 55+; must complete Division training as a hosting organization.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Established municipal/county/state government units or Delaware-based 501(c)(3) or 501(c)(4) nonprofits committed to arts learning for adults 55+; must complete Division training as a hosting organization.
+Confirm the full requirements in the official notice before applying.